-Every proposal selected for the 48th Annual Conference will: 1) provide a critical opportunity for presenters and participants to exchange solutions-focused ideas, best practices, program models, policy frameworks, assessment tools, research and data; and 2) be focused on allowing participants to return home inspired and ready for action.
+Every proposal selected for the 49th Annual Conference will provide a critical opportunity for presenters and participants to exchange solution-focused ideas, best practices, program models, policy frameworks, assessment tools, research and data, and will be focused on allowing participants to return home not only inspired, but ready for action.

 When submitting a proposal, presenters will be required to provide the following information: